 - The Food Safety Department handles food inspections of raw materials as well as finished products.
 Inspections at food establishments include checks of internal control schemes, hygiene and labelling.
 Moreover, the section handles legislation and policy formulation in relation to food and feed safety, chemistry and food quality, diet and nutrition.
 The department also handles coordination of inspections and communication and quality concerning the areas of: International Coordination and Legal Services.
 The department also handles the laboratory.

 - The Export and Innovation Department handles professional supervision of Danish FoodCulture Institute and FoodNation.
 Boost Danish export, create networks and relationships, thereby creating a basis for export, as well as developing better food and meal solutions.

 The five departments report to the executive director of The Danish Veterinary and Food Administration.
 The Board of Directors consists of the four directors/officers and the executive director.

-The Danish Veterinary and Food Administration employs approximately 1,535 employees and is part of The Ministry of Environment and Food, which contains a total of five ministries under the ministry.
+The Danish Veterinary and Food Administration employs approximately 1,535 employees and is part of The Ministry of Food, Agriculture and Fisheries of Denmark, which contains a total of five ministries under the ministry.